 Manufacturers within the community are struggling to fill open positions, some in part due to lack of skills, and others when on-the-job training is available struggle with finding the right match.
-One component of this challenge is that wages have not necessarily increased as the economy has recovered from the housing recession.
-Therefore, it is possible that local employers are not being competitive on the wage side to recruit and retain employees.
+One component of this challenge is that wages have not necessarily increased to meet expectations or to remain competitive with the service sector.
+Therefore, it is possible that local employers are not being competitive on the wage side to recruit and retain employees when someone can work at a gas station/conveniejce store or fast food establishment for the same or more money for less intensive work.
 The other challenge, beyond the skills and education, is that some of the shifts where employment opportunities exist are difficult to fill because of limited access to transportation options and/or daycare for 2nd shift and 3rd shift employment opportunities.